Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/parcel.md

 ---
 layout: docs
-title: Boosted and Parcel
+title: OUDS Web and Parcel
-description: The official guide for how to include and bundle Boosted's CSS and JavaScript in your project using Parcel.
+description: The official guide for how to include and bundle OUDS Web's CSS and JavaScript in your project using Parcel.
 group: getting-started
 aliases:
   - "/docs/getting-started/parcel/"